pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Unaffiliated/Dr Phalando.md

 # Role in the campaign
 Dr. Phalando serves as a knowledgeable resource for the players as they explore [[Promises of Victory/Worldbuilding/Regions/🏰Falk/Falk\|Falk]] and its surrounding area.
 He may provide them with information about local history, magical artifacts, or even hints about the [[Promises of Victory/Worldbuilding/Regions/Todo/Forge of Chaos\|Forge of Chaos]] if he deems them trustworthy.

-He could also become involved in a quest involving the [[Promises of Victory/Adventuring/Arcs/Artifact of Chaos (Arc)\|Artifact of Chaos (Arc)]], where he might warn the players about its dangers and plead with them not to let it reach the [[Promises of Victory/Worldbuilding/Regions/Todo/Forge of Chaos\|Forge of Chaos]].
+He could also become involved in a quest involving the [[Promises of Victory/Adventuring/Arcs/Artifact of Chaos (Arc)/Artifact of Chaos (Arc)\|Artifact of Chaos (Arc)]], where he might warn the players about its dangers and plead with them not to let it reach the [[Promises of Victory/Worldbuilding/Regions/Todo/Forge of Chaos\|Forge of Chaos]].

 # Roleplaying
 When roleplaying Dr. Phalando, emphasize his intelligence and eccentricity.
 He may appear distracted or absent-minded during conversations but is always eager to share his knowledge when prompted.
 While he can be paranoid and secretive about certain topics, especially regarding the [[Promises of Victory/Worldbuilding/Regions/Todo/Forge of Chaos\|Forge of Chaos]], he is generally friendly and helpful towards those who seek his aid.